Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Introduction

 This cross section was measured separately using either a $\mu^+$ or a $\mu^-$ beam of 160\,GeV/$c$ average momentum, which was provided by the M2 beamline of the CERN SPS.
-The natural polarization of the muon beam originates from the parity-violating decay-in-flight of the parent mesons, which implies opposite signs of the polarization for the used $\mu^+$ and $\mu^-$ beams.
-For both beams, the absolute value of the average beam polarization is about 0.8.
+The natural polarisation of the muon beam originates from the parity-violating decay-in-flight of the parent mesons, which implies opposite signs of the polarisation for the used $\mu^+$ and $\mu^-$ beams.
+For both beams, the absolute value of the average beam polarisation is about 0.8 with an uncertainty of about 0.04.
 Denoting charge and helicity of an incident muon by $\pm$ and $\LeftRight$, respectively, the sum of the cross sections for $\mu^+$ and $\mu^-$ beams reads:

-Here, $P_\mu$ denotes the polarization of the muon beam.
+Here, $P_\mu$ denotes the polarisation of the muon beam.
 The single-photon final state in lepton-nucleon scattering can also originate from the Bethe-Heitler (BH) process, i.e. photon emission from either the incoming or the outgoing lepton.
 Hence the DVCS and BH processes interfere, so that the above sum of $\mu^+$ and $\mu^-$ cross sections comprises not only the contributions $\di\sigma^{DVCS}$ and $\di\sigma^{BH}$ but also that from the interference term denoted by $\di\sigma^{I}$.

-At sufficiently large values of $Q^2$ and small values of $|t|$, the azimuthal dependences of the DVCS cross section and the interference term including twist-3 contributions read as follows~\cite{mueller2002}:
+At sufficiently large values of $Q^2$ and small values of $|t|$, the azimuthal dependences of the DVCS cross section and of the interference term including twist-3 contributions read as follows~\cite{mueller2002}:

-Here, $P_1(\phigg)$ and $P_2(\phigg)$ are the BH lepton propagators, $c_i^{DVCS}$ and $s_i^{I}$ are related to certain combinations of Compton form factors, and $y$ is the fractional energy of the virtual photon.
+Here, $P_1(\phigg)$ and $P_2(\phigg)$ are the BH lepton propagators, $y$ is the fractional energy of the virtual photon, and $c_i^{DVCS}$ and $s_i^{I}$ are related to certain combinations of Compton Form Factors (CFFs)~\cite{mueller2002}.
+The latter are convolutions of GPDs with functions describing the Compton interaction at the parton level.
 At leading order in the strong coupling constant $\alpha _{S}$ and using the leading-twist approximation, in Eq.~(\ref{eq:phi_mods}) only the terms containing $c_0^{DVCS}$ and $s_1^{I}$ remain.
-In terms of Compton helicity amplitudes, this corresponds to the dominance of the amplitude that describes the transition from a transversely polarized virtual photon to a transversely polarized real photon.
+In terms of Compton helicity amplitudes, this corresponds to the dominance of the amplitude that describes the transition from a transversely polarized virtual photon to a transversely polarised real photon.